Stup0r38/awesome-dotfiles/README.md

 + find way to implement struts for top and left panel that only affect non rofi windows
 + time/weather widget
 + workspace switcher with thumbnails
-+ chaneg volume / brightness to extend out from side similar to other widgets in theme
++ change volume / brightness to extend out from side similar to other widgets in theme
++ flatten left panel + darken top panel on maximized window or maximized layout